syariatifaris/panix/README.md

 ```
 https://get.slack.help/hc/en-us/articles/115005265063-Incoming-WebHooks-for-Slack
 ```
 And integrate it using this library.
-Panics is agnostic to any http handler library
+Panix is agnostic to any http handler library

 ### sample:
 ```